A hearing is a meeting at the court in front of the judge, where decisions are made about your case.

 Get advice if you don't understand a letter from the court or something happening in your case.

-Use our directory to find an adviser in your area, or contact a solicitor.
+Use Shelter's directory to find an adviser in your area or contact a solicitor.

 Arriving at court for a hearing

 The court papers tell you when and where your hearing is held.

 Try to arrive at the court on time.
 If you don't arrive at court on time, you could miss your hearing.

 - find out exactly where the hearing is taking place – there should be a list of cases displayed at the court